The Spices Board Act, 1986

-(1) The Central Government may, by order notified in the Official Gazette, fix in respect of cardamom of any description specified therein-
+- Power to control price and distribution of cardamom.– (1) The Central Government may, by order notified in the Official Gazette, fix in respect of cardamom of any description specified therein-

-(a) The maximum price or the minimum price, or the maximum and minimum prices, which may be charged by a grower of cardamom or cardamom dealer, wholesale or retail, whether for the Indian market or for export; and
+(a) the maximum price or the minimum price, or the maximum and minimum prices, which may be charged by a grower of cardamom or cardamom dealer, wholesale or retail, whether for the Indian market or for export; and

-(b) The maximum quantity which may in one transaction be sold to any person.
+(b) the maximum quantity which may in one transaction be sold to any person.

-(a) For requiring persons engaged in the production, supply or distribution of, or trade and commerce in, cardamom to maintain and produce for inspection such books, accounts and records relating to their business and to furnish such information relating thereto as may be specified in the order; and
+(a) for requiring persons engaged in the production, supply or distribution of, or trade and commerce in cardamom to maintain and produce for inspection such books, accounts and records relating to their business and to furnish such information relating thereto as may be specified in the order; and

-Provided that the Board shall, as far as practicable, be given an opportunity to express its views before any direction is given under this sub-section.
+Provided that the Board shall as far as practicable, be given an opportunity to express its views before any direction is given under this sub-section.

 (2) The decision of the Central Government whether a question is one of policy or not shall be final.

-(1) If at any time the Central Government is of opinion-
+- Power of the Central Government to supersede the Board.– (1) If at any time the Central Government is of opinion-

-(a) That on account of grave emergency, the Board is unable to discharge the functions and duties imposed on it by or under the provisions of this Act; or
+(a) that on account of grave emergency, the Board is unable to discharge the functions and duties imposed on it by or under the provisions of this Act; or

-(b) That the Board has persistently made default in complying with any direction issued by the Central Government under this Act or in the discharge of the functions and duties imposed on it by or under the provisions of this Act and as a result of such default the financial position of the Board or the administration of the Board has deteriorated; or
+(b) that the Board has persistently made default in complying with any direction issued by the Central Government under this Act or in the discharge of the functions and duties imposed on it by or under the provisions of this Act and as a result of such default the financial position of the Board or the administration of the Board has deteriorated; or

-(c) That circumstances exist which render it necessary in the public interest so to do,
+(c) that circumstances exist which render it necessary in the public interest so to do,

 (2) Upon the publication of a notification under sub-section (1) superseding the Board, –

-(a) All the members shall, as from the date of super session, vacate their offices as such;
+(a) all the members shall, as from the date of supersession vacate their offices as such;

-(b) All the powers, functions and duties which may, by or under the provisions of this Act, be exercised or discharged by or on behalf of the Board, shall until the Board is reconstituted under sub-section (3), be exercised and discharged by such person or persons as the Central Government may direct; and
+(b) all the powers, functions and duties which may, by or under the provisions of this Act, be exercised or discharged by or on behalf of the Board, shall until the Board, is reconstituted under sub-section (3), be exercised and discharged by such person or persons as the Central Government may direct; and

-(3) On the expiration of the period of super session specified in the notification issued under sub-section (1), the Central Government may reconstitute the Board by a fresh appointment and in such case any person or persons who vacated their offices under clause (a) of sub-section (2), shall not be deemed disqualified for appointment:
+(3) On the expiration of the period of supersession specified in the notification issued under sub-section (1), the Central Government may reconstitute the Board by a fresh appointment and in such case any person or persons who vacated their offices under clause (a) of subsection (2), shall not be deemed disqualified for appointment.

-(4) The Central Government shall cause a notification issued under sub-section (1) and a full report of any action taken under this section and the circumstances leading to such action to be laid before each House of Parliament at the earliest.
+(4) The Central Government shall cause a notification issued under subsection (1) and a full report of any action taken under this section and the circumstances leading to such action to be laid before each House of Parliament at the earliest.

-(1) There shall be constituted a fund to be called the Spices Board Fund and there shall be credited thereto-
+- Board Fund.– (1) There shall be constituted a fund to be called the Spices Board Fund and there shall be credited thereto-

-(a) Any grants and loans made to the Board by the Central Government under section 20;
+(a) any grants and loans made to the Board by the Central Government under section 20;

-(c) All sums received by the Board from such other sources as may be decided upon by the Central Government.
+(c) all sums received by the Board from such other sources as may be decided upon by the Central Government.

 (2) The Fund shall be applied for meeting-

-(a) Salary, allowances and other remuneration of the members, officers and other employees of the Board;
+(a) salary, allowances and other remuneration of the members, officers and other employees of the Board;

-(b) Expenses of the Board in the discharge of its functions under section 7; and
+(b) expenses of the Board in the discharge of its functions under section 7; and

-The Board shall prepare in such form and at such time each financial year, as may be prescribed, its budget for the next financial year, showing the estimated receipts and expenditure of the Board and forward the same to the Central Government.
+- Budget.– The Board shall prepare in such form and at such time each financial year, as may be prescribed, its budget for the next financial year, showing the estimated receipts and expenditure of the Board and forward the same to the Central Government.

-The Central Government shall cause the annual report and auditor’s report to be laid, as soon as may be after they are received, before each House of Parliament.
+- Annual report and auditors’ report to be laid before Parliament.– The Central Government shall cause the annual report and auditor’s report to be laid, as soon as may be after they are received, before each House of Parliament.

-(b) Having control over or custody of any account book or other record, fails to produce such book or record when required to do so by or under this Act.
+(b) having control over or custody of any account book or other record; fails to produce such book or record when required to do so by or under this Act.